Page 2, Dead Space 2 Hints for Xbox 360

 Undoubtedly the most common enemy in this game.
 It's, for the most part, a melee enemy that needs to be within a very close range to do any good.
 It comes in several forms: Male, Female, Monk, and Enhanced.
 Male is strong and has longer arms.
 Female is a bit weaker, but can spit projectiles at you.
 Monk wears a robe, and tends to dash at you whenever it has a clear line.
 Then there's the deadliest yet, the Enhanced Slasher.
 This one is black and is very strong, very fast, and very hard to kill.
 Beware of this one.

 Typical strategy to kill one of these is to take out a leg seeing as they're the most exposed, then cut off an exposed arm when it's on the ground.
 However, if you're a good aim and wanting to conserve ammo, take out both of the slasher's arms.
 This will kill it instantly.

 Less common than the Slasher, but still seen quite a bit in Dead Space 2.
 This one is characterized by it's blank expression and intestine made leg.
 Close or long range, this one is deadly.
 It has four attacks: A long range acid ball that will prevent you from running for a while if it, a medium range spew of vomit that will do a lot of damage, a melee attack with it's claws that can kill you in two hits on the harder difficulties, and a grab attack where it tries to rip your helmet off and vomit down your throat.
 It also comes in an Enhanced form.

 Best strategy for this one is to use long range attacks and wail away on it's legs and arms.
 Even with a missing head and both arms, it can still keep coming, so keep in mind how much HP it has.
 NEVER tempt it and let it get close to you, or else.

 Get Involved and join the fun.
-Go to our Grand Theft Auto 5 forums to talk about the game, or visit our other forums to chat to gamers.
+Go to our Pokemon Emerald forums to talk about the game, or visit our other forums to chat to gamers.